dmbarbour/glas/docs/GlasImpl.md

 * New registers, thunks, etc. are initialized as 'scanned', thus don't need special handling within a GC cycle.
 * When writing to a slot that initially contains NULL - or perhaps small constant data embedded into pointer bitfields - pushing the prior value to a scan buffer becomes dropping the prior value.

+### Arrays

+We can model big arrays, mutable or otherwise, as a foreign pointer to some `glas_roots*`.
+But use of roots in this role has a 25% overhead for the root offsets and may touch unreachable slices.

+We can simplify by focusing on immutable arrays, which don't need old-to-young tracking.
+Later, if I need mutable arrays, I can develop a dedicated structure.

 ### Thread Roots